Sintra-Portugal.com

 Sintra boulders

-Caminho de Santa María Sintra
+Caminho de Santa Maria Sintra

 Capuchos Monastery Trail

-The Capuchos Monastery Trail extends 7 kilometres from Sintra town to the Convento dos Capuchos.
+The Capuchos Monastery Trail extends 7 km from Sintra town to the Convento dos Capuchos.
 This moderate to challenging route passes through some of the region's most pristine native woodland, offering a genuine glimpse into the natural environment that has shaped Sintra's character for centuries.

 The route follows the N375 out of Sintra to the Palácio de Monserrate (approximately 3 km) and then heads south along gravel paths to the Convento dos Capuchos, passing the Lagoa dos Mosqueiros lake.